We support and stand with all survivors of all genders.

 Across our platform we address things that are often avoided in mainstream support services, like understanding the complexities of our privileges and oppressions, exploration of sexual pleasure, erotica and sexuality after trauma, classism within well-being, the power of raw humour and playfulness, mental health stigma and learning how to liberate ourselves from sexist systems.

 Here we are able to recognise and explore our own value and expertise in our individual experiences without limitations or control.

-We support survivors through our fund, our mutual survivor-support collective and in the online and offline community we have created.
+We support survivors through our fund, our mutual survivor-support collective, through creative workshops and in the online and offline community we have created.